lmEshoo/calculator-squared/README.md

 ##System Operation Scheme##

 1. Welcome screen telling hello to user
+	- Welcome screen
+	- Pierce Math w/ thumbs up & loading bar
+	- user options
-2. User either can hit the buttons or start typing the numbers then function then number
+2. User then writes number of degrees how precision then operator then number in radians
 3. After hitting Enter, #, result will show on the second row of LCD
 4. 3 seconds later time will be calculated and displayed of how long it took to compute
 5. 3 seconds later will go back and be ready to compute some more!